Code of Conduct for Councillors

 - inappropriate conduct or misconduct - the Chief Executive Officer must refer the complaint to a Councillor Conduct Review Panel

-- official misconduct - the Chief Executive Officer must deal with it in accordance with the Crime and Misconduct Act 2001
+- corrupt conduct - the Chief Executive Officer must deal with it in accordance with the Crime and Corruption Act 2001

 - another matter - the Chief Executive Officer must deal with it in an appropriate way.

 If a councillor is alleged to have breached the Code of Conduct, the alleged breach will be investigated and if substantiated penalties may be applied.

 Penalties for breaches include that the relevant councillor: